Kevinpgalligan/KevingalWebsite/pages/blog/cli-tools.md

 * **setup.py** contains the information we need to package our project and upload it to PyPI for distribution.
 * **\_\_init\_\_.py** contains the actual functionality of dumbgrep.
 If you didn't know, a folder that contains a file called **\_\_init\_\_.py** is a Python package.
 That package's code is saved in the **\_\_init\_\_.py** file.

 Why not dump all of our Python code into the **dumbgrep** file?
 This more complicated structure allows us to split the code into multiple files and even multiple subpackages, which will be useful if the codebase grows too big.
-It's also easier to add tests this way, for boring people who write tests.
+It's also easier to add tests this way, if you're boring like that.

 Let's write the **dumbgrep** script.
 All it does is call the `main()` function of the `dumbgrepcli` package, which we'll write later.